jacqui/jacqui.github.com/_posts/2013-02-17-scaling-monitoring-and-deploying.md

 ---
-layout: post
+layout: study
 title: "Scaling, Monitoring and Deploying"
-description: ""
+toc: "DevOps Magic"
+toc_order: 6
+description: "The black arts of devops on a short timeline at an Olympic scale."
-category:
+category: studies
-tags: []
+tags: [studies]
 ---
 {% include JB/setup %}